thomasjjj/identify_intensifying_adjectives/README.md

 # Interactive exploration (type 'grid' for top suggestions)
 python -m tuning.tune_threshold

+# Train a logistic-regression baseline on the engineered features
+python -m tuning.train_linear --cv-folds 5 --save-model artifacts/models/logreg.joblib
 ```

+### Datasets Included

+- **Primary**: `shamimhasan8/ai-vs-human-text-dataset` (~1k labeled rows with prompts/metadata).
+- **Secondary (new)**: `shanegerami/ai-vs-human-text` (~500k essays).
+The fetcher samples this large corpus via `--max-secondary-rows` (default 50k) to balance disk usage and runtime—set it to `0` to ingest all rows if you have enough space, or to a smaller number when prototyping.
+- Both sources are merged, deduplicated on `text`, and tagged with `data_source` before stratified splits land in `data/processed/`.

 Artifacts land under:
 - `data/raw|interim|processed/` for the downloaded CSV and stratified train/val/test splits